 The market for second hand smartwatches is growing – which is a good thing from an environmental perspective.
 If you buy a second-hand smartwatch, you'll want to be sure that it's fit for sale, and that none of the old user's data is still attached to it.
 If you sell or donate yours, you should be able to remove your data via a factory reset.

 The threats posed by hackers are constantly changing, so we’ll update our review process as new threats emerge.

 There’s no such thing as total security when it comes to connected devices.
 But we check for the most common attack vectors, and alert manufacturers to any issues we find.
 The wearables that we recommend had nothing that worried us at time of testing.

 If a wearable can be used by both Android and iPhone users (most of them can), we test both the Android and iOS versions of the app.

 We’ve reviewed most of the wearables that you’re likely to see on sale from popular brands.
 If you buy a wearable that we haven’t tested, we'd advise sticking to popular brands.
 A big name is no guarantee of good quality – as our testing has shown time and again.
 But a well-respected brand is much less likely to risk its good reputation by being careless when it comes to privacy and security.

-Each of our assessments goes some way to making up a smartwatch total test score: the overall percentage figure we award to each smartwatch.
+Each of our assessments goes some way to making up a smartwatch total test score.

 A smartwatch needs to score at least 73% in our tests to earn our Best Buy recommendation.